kamal-nand/Tic-Tac-Toe-main/README.md

-﻿# Tic-Tac-Toe Game
+﻿# Tic-Tac-Toe Game (O - X)
-This is a simple Tic Tac Toe game implemented in Flutter.
-It allows players to play against each other or an AI opponent.
-The game supports grid sizes of 3x3, 4x4, and 5x5.
+- This is a simple Tic Tac Toe game implemented in Flutter.
+- It allows players to play against each other or Computer opponent.
+- The game supports grid sizes of 3x3, 4x4, and 5x5.

 ## Features
 - Choose to play against another player or the Computer